 Credentials Obtention VDA Duration (COVD)

 The time taken for the VDA to obtain the user credentials.

-This duration may be artificially inflated if a user fails to provide credentials in a timely manner, and thus, not included in the VDA Startup Duration.
+This duration can increase artificially if a user fails to provide credentials in a timely manner.
+So, it is not included in the VDA Startup Duration.
 This time is likely to be a significant only if manual login is being used and the server side credentials dialog is displayed (or if a legal notice is displayed before login commences).

 Credentials Authentication VDA Duration (CAVD)

-This is the time taken by the VDA to authenticate the user’s credentials against the authentication provider, which may be Kerberos, Active Directory, or a Security Support Provider Interface (SSPI).
+This is the time taken by the VDA to authenticate the user’s credentials against the authentication provider.
+They can be Kerberos, Active Directory, or a Security Support Provider Interface (SSPI).

 Group Policy VDA Duration (GPVD)

 This duration is the time taken to apply group policy objects during logon.